JanStevens/fritz.github.io/README.md

 Hello :wave:, welcome to my [personal website](https://janstevens.dev) soure code!

 This website runs on Github and uses a free cloudflare account (for SSL and caching) in front of it.
-Using Astro a statical HTML version is created from this source code (visible in the gh-pages branch) and deployed automatically with github actions to the gh-pages branch.
+Using Astro a statical HTML version is created from this source code and deployed automatically with github actions to github pages.

 ## Credits